DOI-USGS/sciencebasepy/README.md

 ### Login
 * `login(username, password)`
 Log into ScienceBase using the username and password.
-This causes a cookie to be added to the session to be used by subsequent calls.
+This function will add a cookie to the session to be used by subsequent calls.
+Valid user credentials are issued to USGS users through Department of Interior Active Directory (AD).
+Sponsored collaborators can be issued user credentials per request when working in coordination with USGS on science projects.

 * `loginc(username)`
 Log into ScienceBase using the given username, and prompt for the password.
 The password is not